reco-tech/recocards-help/docs/2-cards-and-boards/deliver-button-not-showing.md

 sidebar_position: 12
 ---

-# 'Deliver' button not showing
+# Cannot Edit Card, Or 'Deliver' button not showing

-> Issue: You created a card or board on [RecoCards.com](https://recocards.com), but the *Deliver* button isn't there.
+> Issue: You created a card or board on [RecoCards.com](https://recocards.com), but the **Deliver / Customize** buttons aren't there.

 ## 1. Make sure you're signed in.